 (VIII.96) And when suffering is something equally disliked, both by myself and others, what's so special about me that I take care of myself and not others?

-This “nothing special” aspect is very helpful; it is the favorite phrase of the young reincarnation of Serkong Rinpoche – “it’s nothing special.”
-So we can focus again now on nothing special about my suffering or my happiness that makes it proper to work only for getting rid of my suffering and bringing about my own happiness.
+This “nothing special” aspect is very helpful; it is the favorite phrase of the young reincarnation of Serkong Rinpoche, “it’s nothing special.”
+We can focus again now on nothing special about our suffering or our happiness that makes it proper to work only for getting rid of our suffering and bringing about our own happiness.
 Your happiness and your suffering are as equally important as mine, nothing special.
-That also is true in terms of equalizing everybody – nobody among everybody is special.
+That also is true in terms of equalizing everybody; nobody among everybody is special.
 We see that very well in how His Holiness the Dalai Lama treats people.
 In a sense, he makes everybody feel special, in the context of nobody is more special than others.

 We can put our attention on others’ suffering, but we can’t get it in the same way as our suffering.

-Well this is covered by further verses in Shantideva’s presentation.
+Well, this is covered by further verses in Shantideva’s presentation.
 Shantideva deals with all of these objections very nicely.
 He says that we form a whole with everybody, like the hand and the foot form a whole body.
-So a whole can be imputed on our entire body, and likewise it can be imputed on the basis of all sentient beings, and we are part of that whole as well.
+A whole can be imputed on our entire body, and likewise, it can be imputed on the basis of all sentient beings, and we are part of that whole as well.

 (VIII.91) Just as, despite its many parts, with divisions into hands and so on, the body's to be cared for as a whole; similarly, despite the differences among wandering beings, yet in regard to happiness and pain, they're all equal to myself in wishing to be happy, and (thus form) a whole.

-His Holiness often uses as an example: if I am only concerned with my own problems, that’s one level; it’s valid that I have my own individual problems.
-But he says I’m also part of a larger whole, the whole of Tibetans, and so therefore it is proper for me to be concerned about the suffering of Tibetans because I am one of them, I am part of that whole.
-And I am part of all the life on this planet, and we all face a larger problem of environmental and climate disaster, and so it’s not just my individual problem, it’s a problem that encompasses everybody, because I am part of all of this life on this planet.
+His Holiness often uses as an example, if we are only concerned with our own problems, that’s one level; it’s valid that we have our own individual problems, but he says we’re also part of a larger whole, the whole of Tibetans; therefore, it is proper for us to be concerned about the suffering of Tibetans because we are one of them, we are part of that whole.
+We are part of all the life on this planet, and we all face a larger problem of environmental and climate disaster, and so it’s not just our individual problem, it’s a problem that encompasses everybody, because we are part of all of this life on this planet.

-So in dealing with these larger problems that encompass larger groups, it’s totally appropriate because we form a whole and the whole experiences that problem.
+In dealing with these larger problems that encompass larger groups, it’s totally appropriate because we form a whole, and the whole experiences that problem.
 In dealing with these larger problems, like in the case of Tibetans or in the case of life on this planet, we are not just dealing with our own problem, but it’s everybody’s problem.
-And as Shantideva says, if the foot has a problem – like a thorn in the foot – then of course the hand helps the foot.
-The hand doesn’t say, “Well, sorry, that’s your problem, I’m fine up here.”
-Of course the hand helps the foot, because they are both part of the whole.
-And so it’s the same in terms of our being part of the larger group of the whole – all limited beings.
+As Shantideva says, if the foot has a problem – like a thorn in the foot – then, of course, the hand helps the foot.
+The hand doesn’t say, “Well, sorry, that’s your problem.
+I’m fine up here.”
+Of course, the hand helps the foot, because they are both part of the whole.
+It’s the same in terms of our being part of the larger group of the whole, all limited beings.

 (VIII.99) If whatever suffering anyone has must be taken care of by that one himself, then since the foot's suffering is not the hand's, why is that to be taken care of by it?